 Neatly – if severely – dressed in their fierce outfits, sensible shoes and soldier-looking hoeds they glared at us, fiddling threateningly with their instruments.

 I could feel their accusing stares boring through the back of my head as I minced delicately past them, taking a wide – but not too wide – berth by stepping down into the gutter – where I belonged? – trying not to upset them in any way.
-Had they sounded the horn and hit the drum we would have capitulated and joined immediately.
+Had they sounded the horn and hit the drum we might have capitulated and joined immediately.
 Thankfully a baleful stare was all we got and we made it past them.
 We eyed them out from a distance from the cafe door and returned to Stefaans’ flat once they’d parum-pum’d off a goodly distance down the road.
 Anyway, I’d already been saved a few years before, so there was no need for them to target me.
 Dunno about Stefaans – he looked like he needed a bit of salvaging.